moditect/moditect/README.md

 * `additionalDependencies`: Additional artifacts to be processed; useful if the main artifact depends on code from another artifact but doesn't declare a dependency to that one (optional)
+* `moduleInfo`: Allows fine-grained configuration of the generated module descriptor (optional); has the following sub-elements:
-* `name`: Module name to be used within the descriptor; if not given the name will be derived from the JAR name as per the naming rules for automatic modules (optional)
+  - `name`: Name to be used within the descriptor; if not given the name will be derived from the JAR name as per the naming rules for automatic modules (optional)
-* `exports`: List of name patterns for describing the exported packages of the module, separated by ";".Patterns can be inclusive or exclusive (starting with "!") and may contain the "*" as a wildcard.
+  - `exports`: List of name patterns for describing the exported packages of the module, separated by ";".
+Patterns can be inclusive or exclusive (starting with "!") and may contain the "*" as a wildcard.
 Inclusive patterns may be qualified exports ("to xyz").
 For each package from the module, the given patterns are processed in the order they are given.
 As soon a package is matched by an inclusive pattern, the package will be